alttch/tpm-km/README.md

     sudo /usr/local/sbin/seal-tpm.sh
 ```

-You'll be prompted for PIN twice.
+You'll be prompted for PIN, twice.

 * Reboot again and enter your PIN instead of password.
 If it works - congrats,
   you have TPM2+luks with PIN protection.